naturalis/mebioda/doc/week3/w3p5/README.md

 > to 100, for example), and remove the second part of the `WHERE` close, so without the part from the
 > `AND` statement onwards on line 3.

-Because we've removed the restriction to a specific predicate, we get whatever predicates are available.
+Because we've removed the restriction to a specific predicate in Exercise 7, we get whatever predicates are available.
 However, many of them have no literal object value.
 Why?
 Because the object is not a literal `measurement` (such as the body mass) but something else, such as an ontology term for a habitat type.